ruby/www.ruby-lang.org/en/installation/index.md

 ### RVM ("Ruby Version Manager")

 RVM allows you to install and manage multiple installation of Ruby on your system.
-It is only available for Mac OS X, Linux, or any UNIX-like operating system.
+It is only available for Mac OS X, Linux, or other UNIX-like operating system.

 For the latest instructions on installing RVM, check out [rvm.io][rvm].